Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Euphorbiaceae - page 2

 Sonoran Desert Euphorbia

 Many species of herbs, shrubs and small trees.
 Sap often milky or resinous.
-Leaves typically dark green and often red after cold snaps.
-Complex flower structure; frequently without true petals and with numerous small flowers grouped in an involucre.
+Leaves typically dark green and often turning red or purple with cold weather.
+Complex flower structure; frequently without true petals and with numerous small flowers grouped in an cub-shaped involucre.

 Rattlesnake Weed